pyiron/pyiron_base/CONTRIBUTING.rst

 **UpdateDependabotPR**

-This workflow is used to update the dependencies of the repository.
+This workflow is used to update the dependencies of the setup.py.
 Therefore, it retrieves the head of the branch and runs the ./.ci_support/update_environment.py script.
 The script basically checks the title of the PR and bumps the version number from a package to a new version number.
 After that, the version is written into the environment.yml file located at ./.ci_support/environment.yml.